decretist/ICMCL17/proceedings/ICMCL17.markdown

     23–44; and Kenneth Pennington, “Gratian and the Jews,” *Bulletin of Medieval Canon Law* 31, no. 1 (2014): 111–24.

+[^5]: Python is a widely-used general-purpose programming language.
+    According to one frequently-cited industry metric, the [TIOBE Index](https://www.tiobe.com/tiobe-index/), Python is the most
+    popular programming language worldwide as of June 2025.
+Python provides powerful features for performing operations on textual data.

-[^5]: This may be the place to get explicit about what I mean by
+[^6]: This may be the place to get explicit about what I mean by
     *unique* lemmas.
 When comparing any two text samples (here, the first- and second-recension *dicta*), every lemma either appears in both, or is unique to one or the other.

-[^6]: I would like to acknowledge Jake Bayon, an undergraduate Computer
+[^7]: I would like to acknowledge Jake Bayon, an undergraduate Computer
     Science student at the University of San Diego, who set up the PIE lemmatization environment as independent study project with me during the Spring 2024 semester, and who learned something about